 When deciding what drug rehab to go to, the benefits of certain programs are weighed against each other.
 The decision is usually based on how long the drug rehab program is, whether it be a long-term addiction treatment program or a short-term rehab.
-There are benefits of both, although it seems that long-term rehab often provides a higher rate of sobriety after leaving the rehab.
+There are benefits of both, although long-term rehab often provides a higher rate of sobriety after leaving the rehab.
 The decision is ultimately based on what your needs are from substance abuse treatment.

 What is Long-Term Drug Rehab?

 Long-term drug rehab is substance abuse treatment that usually ranges in length from 90 days – 6 months of treatment.
-While this may seem like a long time to be in substance abuse treatment, long-term drug rehab is often very beneficial for people who decide to take this route.
+While this may seem like a long time to be in treatment, long-term drug rehab is often very beneficial for people who decide to take this route.
 Long-term drug rehab has many benefits that aren’t always available during a short-term rehab stay.

 Benefits of Long-Term Drug Rehab